microsounds/microsounds.github.io/.src/notes/dotfiles.md

 Unlike other implementations, you can pass notifications/OSD text as an argument or via stdin without using `xargs`.

 ## `sc` (spreadsheet calculator)
-`sc` supports macros to some degree, but it's macro implementation is [difficult to understand][sc_macros] and there aren't many examples of it being used successfully anywhere that I've managed to find.
+`sc` supports macros to some degree, but its macro implementation is [difficult to understand][sc_macros] and there aren't many examples of it being used successfully anywhere that I've managed to find.

 [sc_macros]: https://github.com/n-t-roff/sc/blob/master/SC.MACROS "I'm not even sure this was implemented as written."

 Instead, the shell function `sc()` offers an easier to understand macro system for statically mangling `.sc` spreadsheet files at runtime.
 * `sc` will automatically run any executable sharing the same initial name as the `.sc` file.
 	* _eg. `sheet1.sc` will run `sheet1.sc.1`, `sheet1.scx`, etc. if they exist in the same directory and are executable at runtime._
-* You can write an arbitrarily complex pre-run macro script in any language, so long as it is made aware of it's own filename at runtime.
+* You can write an arbitrarily complex pre-run macro script in any language, so long as it's made aware of its own filename at runtime.
 	* _Because the `sc` file format is plaintext, you can generate `sc` syntax with just a shell script._

 ### `sc` pre-run macro example